kiplagatkelvin/kiplagatkelvin.github.io/content/posts/Kerberos/index.md

 **Pass the Ticket w/ mimikatz**

-Mimikatz
- is a very popular and powerful post-exploitation tool most commonly used for dumping user credentials inside of an active directory network however we'll be using mimikatz in order to dump a TGT from LSASS memory
+Mimikatz is a very popular and powerful post-exploitation tool most commonly used for dumping user credentials inside of an active directory network however we'll be using mimikatz in order to dump a TGT from LSASS memory

 This will only be an overview of how the pass the ticket attacks work as THM does not currently support networks but I challenge you to configure this on your own network.

-You
- can run this attack on the given machine however you will be escalating from a domain admin to a domain admin because of the way the domain controller is set up.
+You can run this attack on the given machine however you will be escalating from a domain admin to a domain admin because of the way the domain controller is set up.

-**Pass the Ticket Overview -**
+**Pass the Ticket Overview**

 Pass the ticket works by dumping the TGT from the LSASS memory of the machine.
 The Local Security Authority